ministryofjustice/justice-gov-uk/.github/pages/editing/content-quality.md

 e.g. replace the link text "https://www.justice.gov.uk/courts/procedure-rules/civil/rules/part04" with "Civil Procedure Rules Part 4".

 {: .highlight }
 Historically, using the full URL as link text would have been a means to ensure the link was visible when a page was printed.
-However, this is no longer necessary, and the full URL will be appended automatically upon printing.
+However, this is no longer necessary, and the full URL to external sites will be appended automatically upon printing.

 ### Table without header section